-Mitten Vinyl cladding can boost the energy efficiency of a home, and has environmental benefits in its use and manufacture
+Vinyl Cladding can boost the energy efficiency of a home.
+It has environmental benefits in both its use and its manufacture.

-With a choice of 20mm or 30mm polystyrene foam-backing on each weatherboard, the home benefits from increased insulation and the range of temperature variation inside the building is greatly reduced, making it cooler in summer and warmer in winter.
-This will lead to significant energy cost savings and environmental benefits, including a reduction in carbon footprint and lower power consumption to control temperature inside the home.
+With 20mm EXPOL EPS foam-backing, and the option of Graphite EPS, you enjoy increased insulation.
+The range of temperature variation inside the building is greatly reduced.
+Stay cooler in the Summer, and warmer in the Winter.
+This leads to significant energy cost savings and environmental benefits; see both a reduction in carbon footprint, and lower power consumption inside the home.

 The result is a more comfortable home to live in, and lower energy bills.

-When installed in accordance with the New Zealand Building Code, Mitten Vinyl cladding will add significantly to the insulation of a home.
+When installed under the New Zealand Building Code, Vinyl Cladding is a huge improvement to the insulation of a home.

 Trapped air is an excellent insulator, as long as the air is not moving.
-This principal of insulation is used in double glazed windows and the Thermos® flask – two good examples of how trapped air works as an insulator to keep what’s inside warm or cold.
+Double Glazed windows and the likes of a common Thermos® flask both use this principle.
+They're both good examples of how trapped air works as an insulator to keep what’s inside warm or cold.

-The correct installation of insulated vinyl cladding over existing timber or fibre cement walls, or onto new framework with correct underlay, will create an air gap inside the wall which will act as an excellent insulator.
+A correct install of insulated Vinyl Cladding (over existing timber or fibre cement walls, or onto new framework with correct underlay), creates this effective air gap.

-Polystyrene foam is a lightweight and cost-effective form of insulation, providing significant savings in energy costs.
-The recommended installation of foam backed vinyl cladding over framework with an underlay of plywood or fibre cement sheeting achieves an R value of approximately R1.5 with the air gap created by 90mm framework.
+Polystyrene foam is a lightweight and cost-effective form of insulation.
+It provides significant savings in energy costs.
+Foam backed Vinyl Cladding, over framework with an underlay of plywood or fibre cement sheeting, can achieve an R value of approximately R1.5.
+This is also due to the air gap created by 90mm framework.

 R value can be further increased by the use of in-wall insulation such as fibreglass batts, and a compliant wall wrap underlay.
-An R value of 3 should easily be achieved if these principles are adhered to.
+An R value of 3 can likely be achieved if these principles are adhered to.

 HOW OUR INSULATED WEATHERBOARDS WORK

-The great advantage of our foam-backed insulated vinyl cladding is being able to add a layer of insulation to the entire home without any demolition or reconstruction, resulting in higher insulation levels and energy savings year after year.
+Foam backed Vinyl Cladding adds a layer of insulation to the entire home, without any demolition, or reconstruction.
+This results in higher insulation levels and energy savings, year after year.
 This is good news for the homeowner, and for the planet.